Invasive Prenatal Testing: Risks, Benefits, and Considerations

 1. Accurate Diagnosis:

-Unlike non-invasive tests, which offer probabilities, Invasive Prenatal Testing provides an accurate diagnosis.
+Unlike non-invasive tests, which offer probabilities, invasive testing provides an accurate diagnosis.
 These tests can confirm genetic conditions such as Down syndrome, neural tube defects, or chromosomal abnormalities with a high degree of precision.

 2. Early Detection: